ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ---
 v: 3

-title: Alternative Workflow and OAuth Parameters for the Authentication and Authorization for Constrained Environments (ACE) Framework
+title: Short Distribution Chain (SDC) Workflow and New OAuth Parameters for the Authentication and Authorization for Constrained Environments (ACE) Framework
-abbrev: Alternative ACE Workflow and Parameters
+abbrev: New ACE Workflow and Parameters
 docname: draft-ietf-ace-workflow-and-params-latest

 # stand_alone: true